cosinekitty/astronomy/source/c/README.md

 Returned by [`Astronomy_SearchLunarEclipse`](#Astronomy_SearchLunarEclipse) or [`Astronomy_NextLunarEclipse`](#Astronomy_NextLunarEclipse) to report information about a lunar eclipse event.
 If a lunar eclipse is found, `status` holds `ASTRO_SUCCESS` and the other fields are set.
 If `status` holds any other value, it is an error code and the other fields are undefined.

 When a lunar eclipse is found, it is classified as penumbral, partial, or total.
-Penumbral eclipses are difficult to observe, because the moon is only slightly dimmed by the Earth's penumbra; no part of the Moon touches the Earth's umbra.
+Penumbral eclipses are difficult to observe, because the Moon is only slightly dimmed by the Earth's penumbra; no part of the Moon touches the Earth's umbra.
 Partial eclipses occur when part, but not all, of the Moon touches the Earth's umbra.
 Total eclipses occur when the entire Moon passes into the Earth's umbra.

 The `kind` field thus holds `ECLIPSE_PENUMBRAL`, `ECLIPSE_PARTIAL`, or `ECLIPSE_TOTAL`, depending on the kind of lunar eclipse found.